 After more than three months of lockdown, the world is finally starting to reopen.
 Shops are trading once again and people can finally get a haircut, next to return are the office workers.
 In many ways, the traditional office is going to undergo some of the most extreme changes.
 Business owners will have to find the perfect balance between allowing people to do their jobs efficiently, whilst keeping them safe and the surroundings clean.
 Read More

 As the world looks to try and return to some resemblance of normal, something that will be on a lot of office workers’ minds is how workplaces will be made sanitary.
-Employers will have an obligation to their staff to make offices safe and to drastically reduce the risk of transmitting infections between people.
+Employers will have an obligation to their staff to make offices safe and to drastically reduce the risk of transmitting infections between people through improved office hygiene.

 Fortunately it can be quite easy to put these measures in place.
 All it takes is a bit of logical thinking, gentle encouragement and the cooperation of all involved.
-Here’s a few ideas from the experts at Diamond Interiors… Read More
+Here’s a few ideas on how you can tweak your office design from the experts at Diamond Interiors… Read More

 The COVID-19 pandemic has turned our world upside down, especially when it comes to how and where people do their jobs.

 Eventually, no one can say for certain, things will try to go back to some resemblance of normal.
 But the thing is, they won’t ever be quite the same.
 The way we work in offices is going to change dramatically, but how?
 We take a look at our predictions for how workplaces will need to adapt for a post-COVID-19 future.
 Read More